jayatripathi1/Mern-Job-Portal/README.md

 Tech Stack: MERN (MongoDB, Express.js, React.js, Node.js)

-Hire Hub is a job portal designed to connect job seekers with employers, streamlining the hiring process through interactive dashboards.:
+HireHub is a MERN-stack–based job portal designed to connect employers and job seekers on a single platform.
+The system provides separate authentication for employers and job seekers through a login and registration dashboard.
-Job Seeker Dashboard:
- •Create and manage profiles
- •Search and apply for jobs
- •View job postings
-Employer Dashboard:
- • Post and manage job listings
- • View applicant profiles and application details.

-Impact & Learnings:
-•Built a scalable and responsive web application using the MERN stack.
-•Gained hands-on experience in authentication, database management, and API integration.
-•Enhanced user engagement through a seamless UI and efficient job-matching functionality.
+Employers can create and post jobs, view all posted jobs, manage applications received from candidates, and edit or delete job postings as required.Job seekers can browse available jobs, view detailed job descriptions, and apply by filling out an application form.
+They can also track and delete their submitted applications.
+The platform ensures rolebased access, smooth job management, and an efficient hiring workflow.